PhoenixTales/phoenix-docs/story/characters.md

 * Original blodwyn, mix with blood, mix of blood/blossom, Blut/Blüte -> Blüter?

+### Bruce

+* The name comes from *Robert the Bruce* (Scottish Gaelic: *Raibeart am Brusach*), based on this we could germanise him as Brusach or simplify it to Brusa.
+* In french: Bruis or Brix.

+* He is an Organiser, which in CH1 hangs around at the marketplace of the Old Camp.

 ### Earl / Orel

 * Earl, nickname "the Ear".